nstrydom2/microblog/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) license file for more details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for more details.

 ## Acknowledgments